grongierisc/Swift-FHIR-Iris/README.md

 #### How to transform HealthKit data to FHIR

-For this part, we use the microsoft package HealthKitToFHIR
+For this part, we use the Microsoft package HealthKitToFHIR

 https://github.com/microsoft/healthkit-to-fhir

-This is a convinente package that offer factories to transforme HKQuantitySample to FHIR Observation
+This is a usefull package that offer factories to transform HKQuantitySample to FHIR Observation

 ```swift
      let observation = try!
 ObservationFactory().observation(from: item)